solid-contrib/specification-tests/README.md

   the user.

 #### `hasStorageType()`
-Does this resource have the `pim:Storage` link header identifying it as a storage-type container.
+Does this resource have the `pim:Storage` link header identifying it as a storage-type container?
 * Returns a boolean.

 #### `getAccessDatasetBuilder(owner)`